Ben Hinchliffe: Early life

 Hinchliffe was born in Preston, Lancashire.

-Career
+Playing career

 Preston North End

 In April 2006, Hinchliffe was given a one-year professional contract with Preston North End after impressing in the youth and reserve teams.
 He was loaned out to Northern Premier League Premier Division club Kendal Town at the start of the 2006–07 season.
 Hinchliffe made 10 appearances, giving some impressive performances before returning to Deepdale in October 2006, and needed knee surgery after picking an injury.

 Tranmere Rovers

 On recovery, in February 2007, Hinchliffe joined League One team Tranmere Rovers on loan originally for one month as cover after John Achterberg picked up a knee injury, though this was twice extended, initially for another month and then until the end of the season.
 Hinchliffe made his Tranmere and Football League debut on 28 April 2007, as a 21st minute substitute in the 1–1 draw versus Crewe Alexandra, following fellow goalkeeper Gavin Ward's dismissal for handling outside the box., Hinchliffe made his full a week later in a 3–1 victory versus Brentford., his last game at the club.
 Upon his return to Preston, Hinchliffe was released, along with five other players, on 8 May 2007.